 Many companies have been trying to use augmented reality to offer a showroom experience to their consumers.
 For example, Kohl’s partnered with Snapchat to offer an immersive shopping experience to their consumers, using the Snapchat app to transform any space into a showroom.
 Users could explore countless looks and add items to their shopping cart to later purchase in real life.

 7. Augmented Reality windows

 New collections have often been highlighted using display windows to catch the shoppers’ attention.
 The goal is to lure the consumer inside the physical store.
 Using augmented reality, brands can add a new layer of digital storytelling and interactivity.

 For example, Helen Papagiannis developed an augmented reality activation to show how Louis Vuitton could extend its window displays.
 SmartPixels developed similar activations for Dior, Moet Hennessy, Nike, and Kenzo.

 An Augmented Reality experience does not only boost conversion by providing consumers with an immersive experience, but it can also provide a completely personalized consumer journey.
 In-store shopping also benefits from AR, which tailors the purchase journey for each customer.

 A few examples can be listed.
 At Tom Ford’s London beauty boutique, shoppers can choose from 233 lipsticks stored in the Color Room and track their makeup application sessions in the Makeup Room using the so-called MemoMi “memory mirrors.”
 These mirrors even keep a record of which products clients test.

-Furthermore, data from Estée Lauder demonstrates that the virtual-try-on tool remarkably increases conversions.
-For example, users are 25% more inclined to add a product to their cart, once they have tried it in advance with virtual-try-on .
+Furthermore, data from Estée Lauder demonstrates that virtual-try-on tools remarkably increase conversions.
+In fact, users are 25% more inclined to add a product to their cart once they have tried it in advance with virtual-try-on .
 One of the several implementations of this digital tool might be correlated to the initial test and learn phase of a product launch.